elfontan/flashggFinalFit/Background/README.md

 ## Setup

-The background modelling package still needs to be built with it's own makefiles.
+The background modelling package still needs to be built with its own makefiles.
 Please note that there will be verbose warnings from BOOST etc, which can be ignored.
 So long as the `make` commands finish without error, then the compilation happened fine.:

 ```
 cd ${CMSSW_BASE}/src/flashggFinalFit/Background